christabel-acquaye/simulated_students/README.md

 ## Acknowledgments

-We acknowledge and cite the **[National Assessment of Educational Progress (NAEP)](https://www.nationsreportcard.gov)** for providing the real-world item statistics used for validation in this work.
+We acknowledge and cite the **[U.S. Department of Education.
+Institute of Education Sciences, National Center for Education Statistics, National Assessment of Educational Progress (NAEP), Assessment](https://www.nationsreportcard.gov)** for providing the real-world item statistics used for validation in this work.
+This study uses released items from the National Assessment of Educational Progress (NAEP).
+Item text, scoring rubrics, and performance data were identified via the **[NAEP Questions Tool](https://nces.ed.gov/nationsreportcard/nqt/)**.
+All analyses presented here are the responsibility of the authors and do not necessarily reflect the views of the NCES or the U.S. Department of Education.